cedardb/docs/content/references/sqlreference/functions/pg_functions.md

 ---
-title: "Reference: PostgreSQL Administration Functions"
+title: "Reference: PostgreSQL Functions"
-linkTitle: "PostgreSQL Administration Functions"
+linkTitle: "PostgreSQL Functions"
 ---

-CedarDB supports a variety of PostgreSQL administration functions.
+CedarDB supports a variety of PostgreSQL functions.
 This page currently only describes a prominent subset of those functions.

 ## Advisory Locks